Smile-SA/alfresco-basket/README.md

 Basket modules for Alfresco/Share.
 This module allow user to manage a document basket.

 With this module, user can :
-- add documents to his basket,
+- add documents to his basket with document library actions available on document or on multi-select actions,
-- display basket documents,
+- display and manage the basket documents,
 - past basket documents into a folder
 - download basket as zip